 - Bring your chest out and pause for a moment.

-- Lift your spine up by pulling your stomach in and hold for a few seconds.
+- Lift your spine up by pulling your stomach in and holding for a few seconds.

 6. Dive Bomber Push-up